TianranWei/Classification-Loan-Payment-Prediction/README.md

 Machine Learning with Python is an oline MOOC course autherized by IBM an provided by Coursera.
 This course dives into the basics of machine learning using an approachable, and well-known programming language, Python.
 In this course, there are two main components:

-- First, you will be learning about the *purpose of Machine Learning* and where it applies to the real world.
+- First, you will be learning about the *purpose of Machine Learning* and *where it applies to the real world.*

 - Second, you will get *a general overview of Machine Learning topics* such as supervised vs unsupervised learning,  model evaluation, and *Machine Learning algorithms*.

 This Repo consits of my personal notes of this course and the final Project "Classification-Loan-Payment-Prediction"

 In the future I'll post more my  notes and code implementation in the area such as Data Science, Machine Learning and Deep Learning.

+## ToDo
+- Demo Collection of ML-Models and Algorithms
+- Projects in Kaggle

 ##  Personal course Note - TOC